aau-itcom-17/Soundalicious/README.md

 Called in the Main.java, moves files to user's directories.
 #### CopyFolder.class
 Used in StartUpSavingFolders.java
-#### SaveFiles.class
-Class that deals with uploading sounds to the game.
-Not implemented in actual game yet.
 #### Questions.xml
 Database for questions
 #### Questions.class